A practical guide to Zendesk self service in 2026

 Community forums for peer-to-peer support

 Sometimes the best person to help a customer is another customer.
 Zendesk lets you set up community forums where your users can help each other out.
 People can post questions, share their own fixes, and talk about clever ways they use your product.
 This does more than just build a community; it creates a ton of useful, real-world content.
-Often, another user has a workaround you’d never have thought of.
-This takes some of the load off your agents and lets your biggest fans step up and shine.
+This mature ecosystem allows your biggest fans to step up and shine while providing extra value to your users.

 Zendesk's AI agents and automation

-Zendesk comes with its own native AI tools built to make your self-service a bit smarter.
-These Zendesk’s AI agents can jump on incoming questions and suggest relevant articles from your Zendesk Guide, deflecting simple tickets before they ever land in an agent’s queue.
+Zendesk comes with powerful native AI tools built to make your self-service even smarter.
+These Zendesk's AI agents can jump on incoming questions and suggest relevant articles from your Zendesk Guide, deflecting simple tickets before they ever land in an agent's queue.
 They are designed to learn from your existing Zendesk data to provide automatic, around-the-clock support for common queries, giving customers instant answers when they need them.

 How to supercharge your Zendesk self service with a unified AI layer